Mark-O-S/Bulls-and-Calves/README.md

   - Below you will see your app was successfully deployed with a view button below this that will take you to the URL of your deployed app.

-What went wrong:

-When attempting to generate 3 unique digits, I called the random module directly.
-I received "TypeError: 'module' object is not callable" To fix this, I used random.sample() function to generate unique numbers for the game.

-When I wanted to use a list of strings, I was still using the input I got from the user.
-I expected a list of strings but instead I got a string. user_input = input("Enter your guess: ") list_user_input = list(user_input) valid_user_code = validate_user_code_guess(user_input, difficulty_level)

-Was trying to compare two interger types when thet were an integer and a string.
-The string was an input from the user and wasn't converted to an integer type.
-Fixed the issue by using the int() function to then convert the value to an integer type.

-I had an issue with validating the game difficulty from 116 - 22 and line 94 - 105.
-The issue was when the game requests to input difficulty, if the user inputs a word or a letter, it should print out (...invalid game difficulty).
-However, there is a ValueError instead.
-The program is looking for an integer number of 2, 3 or 4.
-I updated it so that the program will accept 2, 3 or 4 as a string if the user enters either of this number.
-After implementing the new code.
-The game works.